 Annually we strive to present workshops for women of all abilities at venues nationally, but limited resources mean we often receive too many applications that we regrettably have to turn down.
-We are tremendously grateful to Arts Council England, the ABRSM and a circle of individual donors but with your help we can offer more opportunities, more workshops, and greater individual support to guide those who set their heart on conducting on the world stage.
+We are very grateful to Arts Council England for helping us seed our plans, and consequently to the ABRSM, North Music Trust, and a circle of individual donors for their ongoing support, but with your help we can offer more opportunities, more courses, and greater individual support to guide those who set their heart on conducting on the world stage.

 Any donation, however small or large, is deeply valued.
+We really cannot continue to present the Women Conductors programme without fresh financial support from people who believe in the cause.
 You can simply donate online by clicking the button below, or call us on 020 7287 0019 to let us know you are interested, and we can tell you about further ways you can donate and get involved.